voxpupuli/puppet-icinga2/CONTRIBUTING.md

 * Your change does not handle third party software for which dedicated Puppet modules exist
   * such as creating databases, installing webserver etc.

-## Issue Tracker
-If you think your changes need further discussion, you found a bug or have a feature request, login to [dev.icinga.com] and create an issue.
-The issue number should be used in your branch name as reference to a certain bug or feature discussion.

 ## Branches
 Choosing a proper name for a branch helps us identify its purpose and possibly find an associated bug or feature.
 Generally a branch name should include a topic such as `bug` or `feature` followed by a description and an issue number